hopsoft/universalid/README.md

   <summary><b>See More Use Cases</b>... ▾</summary>
   <p></p>

+  Harnessing the capabilities of this advanced low-level tool in your libraries and applications might initially seem daunting.
+  To assist you in unlocking its full potential, here are some additional suggestions to help you get started.

   - **API Response Caching**
     Cache complex API responses as serialized strings, allowing for efficient storage and quick retrieval.